 The MCP server launched April 4, 2025 (v0.0.1) and has been actively maintained:

-251 commits across nearly a year of development shows sustained investment.
-The repository has only 1 open issue as of March 2026 — unusually clean for an actively-used project.
+278 commits across over a year of development shows sustained investment.
+The repository has 0 open issues as of May 2026 — unusually clean maintenance, with Issue #66 (sender name limitation) resolved in v0.3.0.

 Pricing